Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: Introduction

-The mathematical theory for the NESS has been developed for more than three decades \cite{jiang2004mathematical, ge2008generalized, wang2016asymptotics, jia2016cycle, ge2017cycle}.
-However, this theory cannot be directly applied to study the FDTs because the FDTs focus on the nonstationary perturbation and the time-dependent dynamical behavior of a Markov process.
-Up till now, there is a lack of rigorous \emph{mathematical foundation} for the nonequilibrium FDTs.
+The mathematical theory for NESSs has been developed for more than three decades \cite{qian1982circulation, jiang2004mathematical, ge2008generalized, jia2015second, wang2016asymptotics, jia2016model, jia2016cycle, ge2017cycle}.
+However, this theory cannot be directly applied here because the FDTs focus on the nonstationary perturbation and the time-dependent dynamic behavior of a Markov process.
 In the physics literature, the derivation of the FDTs is formal and not rigorous.
-As a result, the precise ranges of applicability and key mathematical tools for the FDTs are unclear.
-For discrete Markov jump processes with finite state space, an attempt has been made to integrate the FDTs into a rigorous mathematical framework \cite{chen2017fluctuation}.
-However, if a Markov process has a continuous state space, the proof of the FDTs turns out to be highly nontrivial due to the lack of effective mathematical tools.
+In a recent work of Dembo and Deuschel \cite{dembo2010markovian}, a type of FDT has been rigorously proved for general homogenous Markov processes in an abstract setting.
+For inhomogeneous Markov jump processes with discrete state spaces, an attempt has also been made to integrate the FDTs into a rigorous mathematical framework \cite{chen2017fluctuation}.
+However, for inhomogeneous Markov processes with continuous state spaces, the proof of the FDTs turns out to be highly nontrivial due to the lack of effective mathematical tools.

-In stochastic thermodynamics, the most important mathematical model of a molecular system is the diffusion process, which generalizes the classical Langevin equation describing the stochastic movement of multiple massive particles in a fluid due to collisions with the fluid molecules.
-As a beneficial attempt, the Jarzynski-Crooks fluctuation theorem (work relation) has been proved rigorously for diffusion processes \cite{ge2008generalized}.
-However, this work required that both the drift and diffusion coefficients of a diffusion process are bounded and all their partial derivatives are bounded.
-These bounded assumptions are so strong that they even exclude the classical Ornstein-Uhlenbeck (OU) process, which describes the velocity of a massive Brownian particle under the influence of friction.
+In stochastic thermodynamics, the most important mathematical model of a molecular system is the diffusion process \cite{revuz1999continuous}, which generalizes the classical Langevin equation describing the stochastic movement of multiple massive particles in a fluid due to collisions with the fluid molecules.
+As a beneficial attempt, the Jarzynski-Crooks work relation has been rigorously proved for diffusion processes \cite{ge2008generalized}.
+However, this proof requires that both the drift and diffusion matrix of a diffusion process are bounded and all their partial derivatives are bounded.
+These assumptions are so strong that they even exclude the classical Ornstein-Uhlenbeck (OU) process, which describes the velocity of a massive Brownian particle under the influence of friction \cite{uhlenbeck1930theory}.